 Because of this, the Windows ecosystem has developed its own, often similar, but usually different Command-Line tools and apps.
 This means that users have to learn one set of Command-Line apps and tools, shells, scripting languages, etc. when using Windows, and another when using *NIX.

-There is no simple quick-fix for this issue: The Windows Console and Command-Line cannot simply be thrown away and replaced by bash and iTerm2 - there are hundreds of millions of apps, and scripts that depend upon the Windows Console and Cmd/PowerShell shells.
+There is no simple quick-fix for this issue: The Windows Console and Command-Line cannot simply be thrown away and replaced by bash and iTerm2 because there are hundreds of millions of apps, scripts, and tools that depend upon the Windows Console and Cmd/PowerShell shells, many of which are launched billions of times a day on Windows PC's and Servers around the globe.

-3rd party tools like Cygwin do a great job of porting many of the core GNU tools and compatibility libs to Windows, but they're unable to run un-ported, unmodified Linux binaries.
-This is pretty essential since many Ruby, Python, Node packages and modules depend upon or wrap Linux binaries, and/or depend upon *NIX behaviors.
+3rd party tools like MinGW/MSYS and Cygwin do a great job of porting many of the core GNU tools and compatibility libraries to Windows, but they are not able to run un-ported, unmodified Linux binaries.
+This turns out to be an essential requirement, becuase many Ruby, Python, Node, etc. packages and modules depend-upon Linux behaviors and/or or "wrap" Linux binaries.

-However, there are still some things that Console offers that haven't been adopted by non-Microsoft terminals: Specifically, the Windows Console provides command-history and command-alias services, eliminating the need for every command-line shells (in particular) to re-re-re-implement the same functionality.
+Also, there are still some things that Console offers that haven't been adopted by non-Microsoft terminals: Specifically, the Windows Console provides command-history and command-alias services, which aimed to eliminate the need for every command-line shells (in particular) to re-re-re-implement the same functionality.
+We'll return to this subject in the future.

 Remoting Windows' Command-Line is difficult